tc39/notes/es7/2016-09/sept-27.md

 MS: Let's discuss the feature first

-SB: Maybe, we'll have to think about this
+SBI: Maybe, we'll have to think about this

-SB: The general motivation is to make Window or Location, which use the ordinary get/set prototype methods, but still make sense to have cycle checks for.
+SBI: The general motivation is to make Window or Location, which use the ordinary get/set prototype methods, but still make sense to have cycle checks for.

-FST: We ran into this in Firefox as well
+EFT: We ran into this in Firefox as well

-SB: Do we think it's a goal to prevent prototype loops?
+SBI: Do we think it's a goal to prevent prototype loops?
 I'm thinking about cases that use [[Prototype]], which ordinary objects use, and host objects like Window and Location should have these checks as well

 MM: disagree, re: proxy

-SB: The proposal is: embedders like HTML should have the benefits of this cycle check
+SBI: The proposal is: embedders like HTML should have the benefits of this cycle check

 - get the benefit of the cycle trap